citp/privacy-policy-historical/c/cb/cbs/cbssports.com.md

-> *The following text is extracted and transformed from the cbssports.com privacy policy that was archived on 2005-03-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050316020150id_/http%3A//www.sportsline.com/info/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cbssports.com privacy policy that was archived on 2005-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051225054404id_/http%3A//www.sportsline.com/info/about/privacy) for the most accurate reproduction.*

-# About SportsLine.com - CBS SportsLine.com
+# SportsLine.com - CBS SportsLine.com

   |
   |   |